raja-appuswamy/accel-align-release/README.md

 ```
 path-to-accel-align/accindex -m path-to-ref/ref.fna
 ```
-It will generate the index aside the reference genome as `path-to-ref/ref.fna.hash`.
+It will generate the index along side the reference genome as `path-to-ref/ref.fna.hash`.

 ### Align ###
-When the alignment trigged, the index will be loaded in memory automaticly.
+When the alignment is trigged, the index will be loaded in memory automatically.

 Options:
 ```